Learn why we exist

 “The primary thing is my recovery and sobriety relies heavily on helping those around me,” he says.
 “Every time I help someone, I help myself.”

-You can help make a difference to people experiencing or at-risk of homelessness this festive season, by making a tax-deductible gift to the Haymarket Foundation.
+You can help make a difference to people experiencing or at-risk of homelessness, by making a tax-deductible gift to the Haymarket Foundation.

 – Thank you for your generosity and kindness.